-Yesterday my self-care activity involved receiving a fluoride treatment during my semi-annual visit to the dentist.
+Yesterday my self-care activity involved getting a fluoride treatment during my semi-annual visit to the dentist.

 I’ve declined the treatments in the past because the product they use absolutely nauseates me.
+(It tastes terrible!)
 But then it dawned on me that our well water isn’t fluoridated – and the current toothpaste I’ve been using isn’t either.
 (If you only drink bottled water, then you could be at risk too.)

 As a nutritionist, I understand that these seemingly insignificant micronutrients often carry serious (and sometimes elusive) heath consequences.
 And that prompted me not to refuse it this time around.
 Sure, it tasted terrible, but the benefits outweighed the inconvenience of flavor in my opinion.

-The reality is that sometimes taking proper care of ourselves isn’t pleasant.
+The reality is that taking proper care of ourselves isn’t always pleasant.
 Going back to the gym after a hiatus can be painful.
 Eating vegetables that you don’t find to be particularly delicious isn’t easy.
-And some preventive treatments are uncomfortable to say the least.
+And some preventive treatments are downright uncomfortable.

-In the end, we must simply weigh the risks and benefits, and make a decision that best aligns with what we feel is right for us.
+But in the end, we must simply weigh the risks and benefits for ourselves and make a decision that best aligns with what we feel is right for us.